On this page

 Insert Only

-performs inserts only and does not perform updates.
-That is, if restoring documents to an existing database and collection and existing documents have the same value _id
+mongorestore can create a new database or add data to an existing database.
+However, mongorestore performs inserts only and does not perform updates.
+That is, if restoring documents to an existing database and collection and existing documents have the same value _id field as the to-be-restored documents, mongorestore will not overwrite those documents.

 Rebuild Indexes

-recreates indexes recorded by mongodump
+mongorestore recreates indexes recorded by mongodump.

 Note